scg-unibe-ch/ese2016-team3/documentation/srs.md

 *Images* of the real estate can be added to the advertisement to give users a better impression of the real estate.
 This is not mandatory.

 The advertiser can state his *preferences* in questions of tenants with a textual description.
 This is not mandatory.

-The *roommates* living in the real estate can be mentioned in the advertisement.
-The advertiser can add their email-address (flatfinder account) to the advertisement.
-Additionally a brief text describing the roommates can be stored.
-This is not mandatory.

 The advertiser can specify multiple possible *visiting times* for enquiries.
 A visiting time is specified by a date, a start time and an end time.
 This is not mandatory.